 Management of hazardous waste in Wisconsin

 Hazardous waste is a subset of solid waste that must be managed to protect human health and the environment.
-Federal and state laws regulate how facilities such as businesses, institutions, governments and other nonhouseholds must manage hazardous waste.
+Federal and state laws regulate how businesses, institutions, governments and other nonhouseholds must manage hazardous waste.

 These regulations do not cover most hazardous waste generated by households, but household hazardous waste should be managed to protect human health and the environment.